Western Pennsylvania Hospital: Medical college and nursing school

 The Western Pennsylvania Medical College, founded by West Penn surgeons and doctors, opened in October 1886 with a class of 57 students.
 It was the region's first medical school.
-The school's building was located at the east end of the hospital property, and was connected to West Penn Hospital by an underground tunnel.
+The school's building was located at the east end of the hospital property and was connected to West Penn Hospital by an underground tunnel.
 Although the hospital declined to sponsor or fund the medical college, the school was allowed to make use of the hospital wards and dispensary for teaching purposes.
 The medical college eventually became The University of Pittsburgh School of Medicine.

 The nursing school, then referred to as The Western Pennsylvania Hospital Training School for Nurses, opened in 1892 with fifteen students.
-Ten students successfully completed the two-year curriculum, graduating on September 20, 1894.
+Ten students completed the two-year curriculum, graduating on September 20, 1894.

 Expansion

 By the turn of the 20th century, the original hospital was outdated, and the hospital's board agreed to build a new hospital in Pittsburgh's Bloomfield neighborhood, about a mile to the east.
 The cornerstone was laid in 1909, and on New Year's Day, 1912, the new West Penn Hospital opened, and 219 patients then in the hospital's care were moved to the new hospital.
 The six-story, X-shaped hospital was able to accommodate up to 500 patients, and featured modern operating rooms, laboratories, and X-ray machines.

 In 1919, the hospital purchased another property on Friendship Avenue and by 1923 had opened a "Residence and Training School", now the West Penn Hospital School of Nursing.
 The building currently houses nurse educators and students as well as the Simulation Teaching, Academic Research (STAR) Center.

 West Penn added a new obstetrical wing in 1950, and an intensive care unit in 1958.
 By the 1960s, another substantial expansion was underway, requiring a fund raising campaign to build a new entrance to the hospital along Millvale Avenue and a new ambulatory care center along Liberty Avenue (to be named Mellon Pavilion).
 Both Mellon Pavilion and the hospital's renowned Burn Care Unit opened in 1970, a heliport was added in 1971, and the East Tower, which specialized in diagnostic and critical care, opened in 1981.
 A nine-story patient care tower was added in 1995, topped by a copper dome visible for miles.